Best Way to Learn Machine Learning – 7 Easy Steps to become Expert

 ML algorithms are built-in machine learning that can learn and make predictions from the data.
-These are divided into 3 groups:

-3.1 Supervised Learning
+a.
+Supervised Learning

 A model is prepared with the help of the available data (known/labeled value) and predictions are made on the basis of the model.

-3.2 Unsupervised Learning
+b.
+Unsupervised Learning

-3.3 Reinforcement Learning
+c.
+Reinforcement Learning

-It uses a small amount of known input data and supports a large amount of unlabelled input data (like sampling method).
+It uses a small amount of known input data and supports a large amount of unlabeled input data (like sampling method).